webtactics/pmfresh.com.au/products/cooked-chilled/251009-coleslaw.md

 ---

-Made to our traditional recipe, a classic combination of grated carrot, cabbage, shallots and onion tossed with a mayonnaise dressing
+Made to our traditional recipe, a classic combination of grated carrot, cabbage, shallots and onion tossed with a mayonnaise dressing.